Moingona

 The Moingona or Moingwena (mooyiinkweena) were a historic Miami-Illinois tribe.
 They may have been close allies of or perhaps part of the Peoria.
 They were assimilated by that tribe and lost their separate identity about 1700.
 Today their descendants are enrolled in the Peoria Tribe of Indians of Oklahoma, a federally-recognized tribe.

 History

+17th-century

-Jacques Marquette documented in 1672 that the Peolualen (the modern Peoria). and the Mengakonkia (Moingona) were among the Ilinoue (Illinois) tribes who all "speak the same language."
+French missionary Jacques Marquette documented in 1672 that the Peolualen (the modern Peoria). and the Mengakonkia (Moingona) were among the Ilinoue (Illinois) tribes who all "speak the same language."